 10 Tips for Creating Perfect Employee Rosters

 It’s fair to say that creating employee rosters is rarely thought of as an enjoyable task.
-It’s a juggling act that involves balancing business requirements, Modern Award Requirements, staff leave requests, customer demand and very often conflicting personalities.
+It’s a juggling act that involves balancing business requirements, relevant legislation requirements, staff leave requests, customer demand and very often conflicting personalities.
 Without the right tools and information at hand, rostering can take up hours of valuable time that managers should be spending with their staff on the shop floor.

 Rostering software, specifically software that is built into cloud-based workforce management systems, makes this dreaded task far easier (for reasons which will become clear soon), however, there is much more you can do to make this task more pleasant and fruitful.

 We’ve put together 10 clever tips which can help you build a roster that is optimized for productivity, cost and customer service.

 1. Purchase the right cloud-based rostering software.

 Purchasing a tool to automate rostering is the most important thing you can do.
 You’ll get the best results and save the most time if the rostering tool is built into an all-in-one workforce management system that includes an employee self-service app with shift swapping, online leave management, time and attendance and payroll.
 That way you’ll have all the data you need at your fingertips in the one system.